ipfs/team-mgmt/drafts/Project Management Process.md

 * When are things likely to be done?

 **Attributes of a Project Roadmap**:
-- have a list of milestones, ordered by estimated completion date or dependencies

 The Roadmap Document contains the following information:
 - List of current milestones